Revealing production networks from firm growth dynamics: Other cleaning strategies

 \section{Other cleaning strategies}

-While working on the paper, we tested two other methods to process the correlation matrix in a way to maximise the gap between the average correlation along the supply chain and those of the random benchmarks (see \ref{sec:network_correlation}).
-After cleaning the market mode, we tried to see whether we could remove some sector-specific trends out of the time series.
+While working on the paper, we tested two other methods to process the correlation matrix in a way to maximize the gap between the average correlation along the supply chain and those of the random benchmarks (see \ref{sec:network_correlation}).
+After cleaning the market mode, we tried to see whether we could remove some sector-specific trends from the time series.
 For each industrial sector $\alpha$ we defined the quantity

 where $x_i\left(t\right)$ is the growth time series of firm $i$, and the sum runs on all the firms in sector $alpha$.
 We assumed that we could write the time series $x_i\left(t\right)$as

 We estimated the coefficient $k_i$ as the correlation between $x_i$ and $s_{\alpha}$, and cleaned the time series by computing the difference